The most degree choices

 No matter which of our programs you choose, you can be sure that it’s outstanding.
-We’ve been recognized as a Best University by Forbes, and The Princeton Review annually names us a Best in the West university.
+We’ve been recognized as an America's Top College by Forbes, and The Princeton Review annually names us a Best in the West university.

 Find your degree at UNT

 We offer programs you won’t find anywhere else, making your opportunities as limitless as your potential.
 Check out a few of our unique offerings:

 We are one of the nation’s largest universities, with 37,000 students studying at 12 colleges and schools: